-Her debut film, Thought Crimes, premiered at the Tribeca Film Festival and Hot Docs Film Festival in 2015 and aired on HBO that May.
-Variety named Erin one of the 10 Documentarians to watch in 2015.
+Erin's debut film, Thought Crimes, premiered at the Tribeca Film Festival and Hot Docs in 2015 and aired on HBO that May.
 Neil Genzlinger of the The New York Times called Thought Crimes "absorbing" and a "primer for the century ahead."

-Before working with HBO, Erin hailed from the video team at VICE, specifically Motherboard where her produced content has amassed over 25 million views worldwide.
-One of her short films for VICE, “ Click Print Gun,” won a Webby in 2013 and gained 7 million views in its first week online.
+Before working with HBO, Erin hailed from the video team at VICE's Motherboard, where her produced content has amassed over 25 million views.
+One of her short films for VICE, Click Print Gun, won a 2013 Webby Award.

 Erin’s memoir All That You Leave Behind, a reflection on grief, technology, and moving forward without your greatest champion was released by Random House on April 9, 2019.
 Critics have called her debut memoir incisive, dark and her story transformative.